tstillwell/swiss-tournament-planner/README.md

 If you see that, the schema is working properly.

-You can use it using the python functions in `tournament.py`
+You can use it either by

+using the python functions in
+`tournament.py`

 or by using your own SQL.